SteveBattista/RAMSAFE/readme.md

 ## ⚡ Quick User guide (I don't want to read the rest of the docs 😅)

 1. 🛒 Purchase a USB drive of at least 8GB.
-2. ⬇️ Download RAMSAFE from [Not Downloadable yet](https://ramsafe.org), 🔐 SHA256 hash of .iso is **NOT READY YET** (This build guide works but there is not a site for storage.
+2. ⬇️ Download RAMSAFE from [Not Downloadable yet](https://ramsafe.org), 🔐 SHA256 hash of .iso is  `121167d6b7c5375cd898c717edd8cb289385367ef8aeda13bf4ed095b7065b0d` (This build guide works but there is not a site for storage.
 Contact NCPTF and ask them to contact me for a copy)
 3. 🔌 Plug in USB drive,
 4. 🔥 Use a tool like [RUFUS](https://rufus.ie/en/) if you are in Windows or Startup Disk Creator for Linux (this may require an install of new software in Ubuntu) to load the RAMSAFE.iso to USB.
 5. 🔄 Reboot machine.